United Kingdom Birding Tour: England Fall Migration Special

 Some of our targets will include Whooper Swan, Tundra (Bewick’s) Swan, Pink-footed Goose, Tundra Bean Goose, Greater White-fronted Goose, Greater Scaup, Smew, Long-tailed Duck, Common Scoter, Velvet Scoter, Caspian Gull, Yellow-legged Gull, Iceland Gull, Glaucous Gull, Mediterranean Gull, Purple Sandpiper, European Golden Plover, Fieldfare, Redwing, Black Redstart, Horned (Shore) Lark, Snow Bunting, Lapland Longspur (Lapland Bunting), Twite, Brambling, Hawfinch, and with luck, as it is an irruptive species, Bohemian Waxwing, one of the best-looking birds in Europe.

-Short-eared Owl is a striking and engaging species.
-These owls arrive from Scandinavia to spend the winter in England.
+Bohemian Waxwing is a striking species which arrives from Scandinavia to spend the winter in England.

 There are many rare, scarce, very localized, or just plain secretive species in England, and we will target lots of these during the tour, including Bearded Reedling (Bearded Tit), Eurasian Bittern, Hen Harrier, Ruff, Eurasian Spoonbill, Willow Ptarmigan (Red Grouse), Black Grouse, Jack Snipe, Water Rail, Eurasian Woodcock, Short-eared Owl, Long-eared Owl, Common Kingfisher, and Common Crane.